rc19/osom/project_mindmap.md

 *   **`MainActivity.kt`**: The main entry point of the application.
 It sets up the Compose content and the navigation.
 It now checks for onboarding completion to determine the initial screen.
 *   **`LauncherScreen.kt` / `LauncherViewModel.kt`**: This is the main screen of the app.
 It now includes an **onboarding carousel** for first-time users.
 The ViewModel (`LauncherViewModel`) is responsible for fetching the list of installed apps from the `AppRepository` and providing them to the UI.
 *   **`TodayScreen.kt` / `TodayViewModel.kt`**: This is the main dashboard of the app, showing a list of pending tasks.
 The ViewModel is responsible for fetching tasks from the `AppRepository` and handling user actions like completing, dismissing, or snoozing a task.
 It now includes a settings icon to navigate to the Control Center.
+*   **`PermissionScreen.kt` / `PermissionViewModel.kt`**: **Enhanced 4-step permission wizard** (395+ lines) that guides users through all required permissions with progress tracking, detailed explanations, and comprehensive status overview.
+The ViewModel (97+ lines) provides methods to check and manage all critical permissions including accessibility, usage stats, overlay, and notification permissions.
 *   **`AppListScreen.kt`**: A screen that likely displays a complete list of all installed applications.
 *   **`SummaryScreen.kt`**: A screen to display usage statistics and other relevant information, likely populated by the `UsageCard` entity.
 *   **`ControlCenterScreen.kt` / `ControlCenterViewModel.kt`**: (New) This screen allows the user to manage which apps are monitored by the accessibility service by whitelisting them.
 It also provides a toggle to enable or disable active reminders.